On optimal constacyclic codes: Classical MDS Codes

-Recall the an $[n, k, d]_{q}$ linear code $C$ is said \emph{almost} MDS if it has Singleton defect $1$, i.e., $k=n-r-1$ and $d=r+1$.
+Recall the an $[n, k, d]_{q}$ linear code $C$ is called \emph{almost} MDS if it has Singleton defect $1$, i.e., $k=n-r-1$ and $d=r+1$.
 In this context, we construct a simple family of almost MDS codes in the following theorem: